Et3rnos/ImaginaryCTF/README.md

 - Changing the discord client secret, id and redirect url in [iCTF Website/Areas/Account/Pages/DiscordAccount.cshtml.cs](iCTF%20Website/Areas/Account/Pages/DiscordAccount.cshtml.cs)
 - Changing the discord client id and redirect url in [iCTF Website/Areas/Account/Pages/DiscordAccount.cshtml](iCTF%20Website/Areas/Account/Pages/DiscordAccount.cshtml)

+If you do not know or do not want to do that, please consider supporting me, as supporters can ask me to do that and more advanced changes to the platform.
+Those changes include but are not restricted to:

+- Support for SQLite instead of MySQL
+- Discarding the Discord Bot and make it a only-Website platform
+- Discarding the Website and make it a only-Discord platform
+- Much more, please contact me to discuss your needs

 ## Disclaimer

 ImaginaryCTF comes with absolutely no warranties.